Menu

 The Friday Five

 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five is a list of five reasons why it’s a good idea to keep your saved game files for basketball video games.
+This week’s Five discusses five retro purchases that didn’t pan out the way that I was hoping.

 Read More »

-The Friday Five: 5 Underrated Improvements in Basketball Games
+The Friday Five: 5 Pettiest Moments in Basketball Gaming

 The Friday Five

 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five is a list of five often underrated improvements in basketball games.
+This week’s Five lists some of the pettiest moments we’ve seen in basketball gaming.

 Read More »